| Print full guidance

 Communicating directly with disabled residents can be a useful way to find out more about the types of provision disabled voters need as part of your anticipatory duty under the Equality Act.

-Engaging with electors is an opportunity to provide information about the type of support that could be given to assist them to participate in elections and to ask about their preferred format for accessible communications, which is particularly beneficial for blind or partially sighted people who are digitally excluded.
+Engaging with electors at an early stage in the run up to a poll is an opportunity to provide information about the type of support that could be given to assist them to participate in elections.
+Early engagement will give you more time to ask about their preferred format for accessible communications, understand what support could help them to vote and to consider any requests.
+Thinking about different methods of engagement and formats of information is particularly beneficial for blind, partially sighted or older people who are more likely to be digitally excluded.

-You should explore how you can work with others across your local authority who may be able to assist you with identifying disabled electors in your area, to enable you to communicate with them directly.
+You should explore how you can work with others across your local authority who may be able to assist you with identifying disabled electors in your area.
+You should put in place appropriate data sharing agreements for accessing relevant data about voters held by your local authority, which may also include information collected by the ERO, to enable you to communicate with them directly and in their preferred format.

-Sight loss registers list people in the local area who have a certification of vision impairment.
+One type of local data set which can help you is your local sight loss register.
+This lists people in the local area who have a certification of vision impairment.

 In England, under The Care Act 2014, sight loss registers can be used by the local authority to ensure that information about services is made accessible to that person for example to ask if support could be given to assist them to participate in electoral events.1 The access you have to this information may vary depending on whether you have been appointed by a district or unitary authority.